Report neglect, abuse and hate crime

 - Greater Manchester Police – You can phone Greater Manchester Police on 101 or you can go to any police station in the borough

-If you don’t want to call the Police you can report online on the True Vision Website (opens in new window) where you can report on line or down load a reporting form which can be sent to your local police station
+If you don’t want to call the Police you can report online on the True Vision Website (external link) where you can report on line or down load a reporting form which can be sent to your local police station

 Once you report a hate crime it will be forwarded to Rochdale Police Station where it will be recorded and passed on to a Police Officer in your local area to deal with.
 The Police Officer will contact you and ask for further details and discuss the options available.
 If you don’t want any action taken and simply want the matter recorded, that’s no problem.
 If you want the matter investigated the Police Officer will explain the options that are available dependent on your specific complaint.